 Import a model with ArcPy

-For example, the model below compares all current feature classes in a workspace against a backup copy.
-If there are changes between the current and backup copy, the model creates a new backup in a time-stamped folder using the Copy Features tool.
+For example, the model below compares all current feature classes in a workspace to a backup copy.
+If there are differences between the current features and the backup copy, the model creates a new backup in a time-stamped folder using the Copy Features tool.

 To schedule this model, create a Python script file and use the ImportToolbox function to import the toolbox containing the model.
-Then add a line of code to execute the model tool with any required model parameters such as the myModel in the example below.
+Then add a line of code to execute the model tool with any required model parameters such as myModel in the following example: